akhos09/vagrant-utilities/README.md

    Select the Vagrantfile using the second option of the script.

+3. **List all the vagrant machines**
+   Use the first option of the script.

+4. **Delete a vagrant machine**
+   Use the second option of the script and enter the ID of the machine (the one shown in the first option)

 ## Troubleshooting
 - Make sure that `Python` and `Vagrant` are installed and updated.